marijnh/Eloquent-JavaScript/19_paint.md

-Since we'll be writing code that draws a line between two arbitrary points anyway, go ahead and use that to also define a `line` tool, which draws a straight line between the start and end of a mouse drag.
+Since we'll be writing code that draws a line between two arbitrary points anyway, go ahead and use that to also define a `line` tool, which draws a straight line between the start and end of a drag.

 {{if interactive